The answer is probably.

-In 2016 the Food and Drug Administration issued a rule under which over-the-counter consumer antiseptic wash products containing the majority of the antibacterial active ingredients — including triclosan and triclocarban — can no longer be marketed to consumers.
-These products include liquid, foam and gel hand soaps, bar soaps and body washes.
+In 2016, the Food and Drug Administration (FDA) issued a rule stating that over-the-counter consumer antiseptic wash products containing many potentially harmful antibacterial active ingredients — including triclosan and triclocarban — can no longer be marketed to consumers.
+These products include liquid, foam and gel hand soaps, bar soaps, and body washes.

-Although triclosan is also added to certain clothes, cookware, furniture and toys to reduce or prevent bacterial contamination, these products aren't regulated by the FDA.
+Triclosan is also added to certain clothes, cookware, furniture and toys to reduce or prevent bacterial contamination, but these products aren't regulated by the FDA.

 The ruling follows recent studies that have raised questions about whether triclosan is hazardous to human health.
 Research has shown that triclosan:

 - Alters hormone regulation in animals

 - Might contribute to the development of antibiotic-resistant germs